kpoduska/PoduskaLab/content/pages/6Projects.md

 <TD width="60" height="60"  bgcolor="#999999" align="left" valign="center"  > <img src="../images/cracks.jpg" title="cracks in ice"width="60">  </TD>

 <TD width="*"  align="left" valign="center" >  Carbonate minerals are important sinks for atmospheric carbon dioxide, but their degradation can release the carbon dioxide back into the air or could contribute to pH changes in aqueous environments.
-This means that improving our understanding of processes such as ocean acidification, water remediation, and atmosphere-water interactions requires a better understanding of the complex interplay between carbonate minerals and their local environment.  <a href="research.html">We use laboratory experiments, as well as theoretical simulations, to investigate the evolution of and variations within carbonate mineral structures.</a>  <br><br> Collaborators include: <a href="https://chemistry.technion.ac.il/en/team/asher-schmidt/">Asher Schmidt</a> (Technion - Israel Institute of Technology), <a href="http://www.weizmann.ac.il/materials/Leeor/">Leeor Kronik</a> (Weizmann Institute of Science), <a href="https://www.physics.mun.ca/~saika/">Ivan Saika-Voivod</a> (Memorial Physics)
+This means that improving our understanding of processes such as ocean acidification, water remediation, and atmosphere-water interactions requires a better understanding of the complex interplay between carbonate minerals and their local environment.  <a href="research.html">We use laboratory experiments, as well as theoretical simulations, to investigate the evolution of and variations within carbonate mineral structures.</a>  <br><br> Collaborators include: <a href="https://www.physics.mun.ca/~saika/">Ivan Saika-Voivod</a> and Entcho Demirov (Memorial Physics), Kelly Hawboldt (Memorial Engineering)
 </TD>
 </tr>
 </TABLE>